 Vegetarian and vegan are two words that we have all heard of but most of us won’t really understand the difference.
-We know that it means vegetarian food or a vegan diet doesn’t contain eat red meat or any meat-based diet, but what is the difference between the two?
+We know that it means eating vegetarian or vegan food, and that a vegan diet means not eating red meat or having any sort of meat-based diet, but what is the difference between the two?

 If you’re a new vegan and you have some family members and friends who don’t quite get what you’re opting to do with your dietary and lifestyle preferences, you can send them this page to help them understand what veganism is and what it certainly isn’t.

 There are a few ways to understand the basic differences between being vegetarian and vegan, but a lot of these definitions can be a little bit too strict.
 Instead of giving a rigid definition, it can be helpful to think of veganism and vegetarianism as existing on a spectrum of human dietary preference options.

 After all, what is mainly important is having adiet that you are comfortable with.
 Sometimes getting too caught up in definitions can make you lose the main point, that you are doing this for yourself and for what you believe in.

 For example, some vegetarians may feel comfortable eating most dairy products because the animals that give milk are kept alive, but may refuse to eat cheese made with rennet, which is an enzyme complex derived the stomach lining of ruminant mammals (cows, sheep, etc.) who must be killed in order for rennet to be obtained.

 Other vegetarians may feel comfortable eating cheese made with rennet because their justifications for adhering to that specific diet don’t have to do with animal rights including dairy products, any animal by-products, or concern over animal death,or it may simply relate to personal taste preferences that exclude the consumption of meat.
 These can all be argued to be points on a spectrum that lead to veganism.